Markov chains and hitting times for error accumulation in quantum circuits: Abstract

 \section{Abstract}

-We study a model for the accumulation of errors in multi-qubit quantum computations, as well as a model describing continuous errors accumulating in a single qubit\begin{abridged} in the extended version of this paper\end{abridged}.
+We study a classical model for the accumulation of errors in multi-qubit quantum computations.
 By modeling the error process in a quantum computation using two coupled Markov chains, we are able to capture a weak form of time-dependency between errors in the past and future.
-By subsequently using techniques from the field of discrete probability theory, we calculate the probability that error measures such as the fidelity and trace distance exceed a threshold analytically.
+By subsequently using techniques from the field of discrete probability theory, we calculate the probability that error quantities such as the fidelity and trace distance exceed a threshold analytically.
 The formulae cover fairly generic error distributions, cover multi-qubit scenarios, and are applicable to e.g.\ the randomized benchmarking protocol.
-To combat the numerical challenge that may occur when evaluating our expressions, we additionally provide an analytical bound on the error probabilities that is of lower numerical complexity, and we also discuss a state space reduction that occurs for stabilizer circuits\begin{abridged} in the extended version\end{abridged}.
+To combat the numerical challenge that may occur when evaluating our expressions, we additionally provide an analytical bound on the error probabilities that is of lower numerical complexity.
+Besides this, we study a model describing continuous errors accumulating in a single qubit.
 Finally, taking inspiration from the field of operations research, we illustrate how our expressions can be used to e.g.\ decide how many gates one can apply before too many errors accumulate with high probability, and how one can lower the rate of error accumulation in existing circuits through simulated annealing.